StaphoneWizzoh/nuxt_tutorial/README.md

-Learnig Nuxtjs with Vue Js with typescript.
+Learning Nuxtjs with Vue Js with typescript.